Ponta do Ouro Mozambique, Travel & General Information

 - Please note that as of 1 June 2015 all children under the age of 18 must present an unabridged birth certificate (shows both parents' names) along with their passport at immigration.
 Children who do not have the correct documentation will not be allowed to leave South Africa.
 If children are not travelling with their own parents/one parent a letter of consent from the parents/other parent will need to be presented in the form of an affidavit.

 - Visitors are exempt from paying import duty on personal effects, sporting and recreational equipment and food and consumables as follows: 2.25 litres wine, 1 litre spirits, 200 cigarettes, 100 cigarillos, 50 cigars, 250 ml eau de toilette, 50 ml perfume and US$50.00 per person of "other goods" which would include groceries.
+There is no allowance for beer and it may be confiscated if found.

 - Please be aware that border officials may insist on presentation of purchase receipts on goods being transported cross border.

 - Ponta do Ouro is classified as a low risk malaria area - please speak to your GP regarding the necessity of precautionary medication.
-You will need to pack mosquito deterrents such as Tabard, Peaceful Sleep, Doom coils etc.
+You will need to pack mosquito repellents such as Tabard, Peaceful Sleep, Doom coils etc.

 - WEATHER: Ponta do Ouro is warm all year round with an average temperature of 28 degrees celsius.
 Rain mostly occurs November - April and typically during this time it can be very hot and humid.